Medical expert of the article

 Symptoms of hypertrophic cardiomyopathy

-The clinical manifestations of hypertrophic cardiomyopathy are polymorphic and nonspecific, they range from asymptomatic forms to severe impairment of functional status and sudden death.
+Clinical manifestations of hypertrophic cardiomyopathy are polymorphic and nonspecific, they vary from asymptomatic forms to severe impairment of functional status and sudden death.

-In children of early age, the detection of hypertrophic cardiomyopathy is often associated with the appearance of signs of congestive heart failure, which develops more often than in older children and adults.
+In young children, the detection of hypertrophic cardiomyopathy is often associated with the development of signs of congestive heart failure, which develops in them more often than in older children and adults.

 Symptoms of hypertrophic cardiomyopathy